SAP/go-ase/README.md

 For details on how to contribute please see the [contributing](CONTRIBUTING.md) file.

-## To-Do (upcoming changes)

-A pure go driver is planned.

 ## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2019-2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache License 2.0 except as noted otherwise in the [LICENSE file](LICENSE)

 [cgo]: https://golang.org/cmd/cgo